dealien/othello/README.md

 ## Notes

-* If the character images don't load, either reload the page or clik on one of the character's names to run the script again.
+* If the character images don't load, either reload the page or click on one of the character's names to run the script again.
 * Hover over a line in the script to show the "act.scene.line" reference as a tooltip.
  * Click on a line to copy the reference to the clipboard.